 Most analyses don’t separate studies by training experience, so my research team is performing a meta-analysis.
 We’ve collected every study on training volume ever published worth a damn, calculated the found effect sizes and plotted the results separately for untrained and trained individuals.
 Negative effects sizes are included but not shown, as they are likely indicative of measurement error or lack of adherence to the training program.
 If you manage to lose muscle while training without being in energy deficit, something is horribly, horribly wrong.

 Here’s what the data show for untrained individuals.
-The logarithmic best-fit trendline shows an increase in gains from 5 to 20 sets per week, but it’s not exactly major.
+The orange dots are rolling averages.
+As you go from 1-5 to 5-10 sets per week per muscle group, there’s a decent increase in muscle growth.
+Beyond that though, there appear to be no further benefits.
 Notably, the highest effect size is for a very low volume and some of the lowest non-negative effect sizes are for the highest volumes.

 Now contrast these results with the studies on trained individuals.
-These graphs don’t contain Schoenfeld’s last study yet, so if anything, they underestimate the effects of volume.
-The graph also doesn’t display (but does include) the major outlier of Radaelli et al. as it’s literally off-the-charts high way up in the top right.
-Even without those, the data beautifully fit a diminishing returns curve.
+There’s a clear dose-response: the more volume participants did, the more muscle they gained.
+In fact, there appear to be no diminishing returns at all up to at least 20 sets per week per muscle group.
 These are also the data I based my traditional 10-30 set range on.
 Students of my last PT Course will note I’ve updated this range to include higher volume recommendations based on the latest research.

-Taken together, these data strongly support the effectiveness of extremely high volume training.
+These data strongly support the effectiveness of extremely high volume training in trained individuals.
 Yet many people who have tried such high volumes have run into a wall quickly.
 I think, based on the literature and my experience helping hundreds of people attain their ideal physique, most people run into the limits of their willpower or connective tissue long before their muscles actually become incapable of recovering from the training volume.

 If you don’t take into account someone’s recovery capacity, you may not just be wasting time and effort and risk injury, you may also be directly reducing your gains.
 Several studies have found that there’s a sweet-spot training volume compared to which, doing more or less, reduces progression [2, 3, 4].
 The most well-known of these is the German Volume Training study finding that cutting the volume in half from the original 10-set template improved results, as illustrated below.